 Depending on who you ask, the cons of shared ownership can easily outweigh the pros.
 Starting with arguably the evident and complex disadvantage, the issue with leasehold.
 An overwhelming majority of shared ownership properties are leasehold, which isn’t an issue per se, as many properties (mostly flats) in the United Kingdom are, however, the concern comes from the fact that the buyer would have to pay service charge and ground rent no matter the size of their share and even if the common areas of the property are managed poorly, the buyer cannot invoke their ‘right to manage’ that enables them to take control.
 These concerns are then compounded by the buyer being financially liable for any repairs including fire safety and building safety, after the draft Building Safety Bill came into effect in July 2020.

 The availability of mortgages can also be quite difficult to navigate, despite the shared ownership scheme being around for quite some time, not all providers offer shared ownership mortgages due to the process involved, which means that the buyer would have to research and look around more.
-This could also result in paying higher interest rates, as the providers won’t have the need to stay competitive.
+This could also result in paying higher interest rates, as the providers won’t need to stay competitive.

 The increasing cost of rent and staircasing also makes the scheme financially unviable for those on low incomes, as the rent payable to the housing association is reviewed on an ‘upward only’ basis of up to 3% in some cases.